Sustainability Practices Driving Business For Solution Providers

 While the amount of power required to run and cool growing IT infrastructure is exploding, power is only one factor behind the increased interest in sustainability.

-That growth has come as businesses are increasingly concerned not only about power consumption, but about meeting new regulations and reporting requirements, said John Mennel, managing director of the ESG and Sustainability Strategy practice for Monitor Deloitte, the Cambridge, Mass.-based strategy consulting arm of $65 billion global systems integrator behemoth Deloitte.
+That growth has come as businesses are increasingly concerned not only about power consumption, but about meeting new regulations and reporting requirements, said John Mennel, managing director and the data and assets leader in Deloitte’s sustainability, climate, and equity practice, part of the New York-based $65 billion global systems integrator behemoth.

 “Deloitte has a very significant sustainability practice that has grown a lot over the last three to five years,” Mennel told CRN.
 “A big part of that is the economics of sustainability have really flipped, and for most of our clients, sustainability now makes or saves money.
 So there’s a pretty good business case for it overall.
 Our services include working with clients on regulation, reporting and disclosures.”